edur409/ASTRO200/_build/01/what-is-astrobiology.md

 ---
-title: 'Astrobiology'
+title: 'What-is-astrobiology'
 prev_page:
-  url: /features/notebooks.html
+  url: /LICENSE.html
-  title: 'Jupyter notebooks'
+  title: 'License'
 next_page:
-  url: /01/Life_In_The_Universe.html
+  url: /01/1/intro.html
-  title: 'Life in the Universe'
+  title: 'Intro'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 What is Astrobiology